Equity Release Advice Standards Still Subpar, FCA Review Suggests

 The Importance of In-Depth Advice

 Entering into an equity release scheme is one of the most important financial decisions a typical homeowner will ever make.
 The type of scheme entered into (along with the terms and conditions of the deal) will have a significant and permanent impact on the customer’s financial future.
 Nevertheless, there will always be those who attempt to rush equity release applicants into making a quick decision, purely for their own financial benefit.
+See whether a mortgage would benefit you using our Mortgage calculator UK.

 The establishment of the Equity Release Council (which has improved its services significantly over the past few years) has helped, providing new and existing service providers alike with professional advice – including a helpful ‘adviser checklist’.
 Though it remains the responsibility of each individual adviser and provider to ensure they operate with their customers’ best interests in mind.